hmito/esj73web/faq_en.md

 ### I was not able to register my abstract by the deadline.
 Will my presentation be canceled?

 No, you can give your presentation even if you miss the abstract submission deadline.
 However, your abstract will be left blank.

-## Mailing program booklet

-### I registered in advance but have not received the program booklet

-Program booklet will not be produced for ESJ73.
-Please obtain the necessary information from the ESJ73 official website, the ESJ abstract website, or the conference platform (RakuRaku-Conference).

 ### Do forum speakers need to register their abstracts?